-Now, as the President of Technology for Koch Membrane Systems (KMS), Manny is the boss.
+Now, as the President of Koch Membrane Systems (KMS), Manny is the boss.
 He helps KMS develop and manufacture some of the world’s most innovative membrane filtration systems for water and wastewater, as well as industrial life sciences.

 In 2014, the Alto da Boa Vista (ABV) drinking water plant in São Paulo, Brazil, installed the first ultrafiltration system in South America using KMS membranes.
 It is the largest system of its kind in the entire southern hemisphere.
 But Manny knows this is just a drop in the bucket.